liampshaw/mobile-gene-regions/tutorial/Tutorial.md

 Options for download are:

-* download the table of hits and download the contigs using the `Contig` accessions (e.g. with [ncbi-acc-download](https://github.com/kblin/ncbi-acc-download).
+* download the table of hits and download the contigs using the `Contig` accessions (e.g. with [ncbi-acc-download](https://github.com/kblin/ncbi-acc-download): `ncbi-acc-download -F fasta {accession}`.
 * download the gene hits with up to 2,000 bases flanking them in either direction (shorter contigs will return the whole contig)

 The nice thing about MicroBIGGE is that you get access to the species information and some other metadata such as BioSample, which you can use to fetch other metadata.